Light in the Darkness

 Later Jesus found him at the temple and said to him, ‘See, you are well again.
 Stop sinning or something worse may happen to you.’
 The man went away and told the Jews that it was Jesus who had made him well.
 So, because Jesus was doing these things on the Sabbath, the Jews persecuted him.18

 It is institutional religious authoritarianism run amuck.
-Where did they come up with a rule that says it is unlawful to heal on the Sabbath.
-They couldn’t do it, and neither could anyone else.
+Where did they come up with a rule that says it is unlawful to heal on the Sabbath?
+They could not do it, and neither could anyone else.
 But that was their rule, and they were determined to enforce it, no matter how foolish it was.
-And again, with the man born blind, we find the same bizarre accusation.
+And again, with the man born blind, readers find the same bizarre accusation.

 The day on which Jesus had made the mud and opened the man’s eyes was a Sabbath.
 Therefore, the Pharisees also asked him how he had received his sight.
 ‘He put mud on my eyes, and I washed, and now I see.’
 Some of the Pharisees said, ‘This man is not from God, for he does not keep the Sabbath.’19

 Seeing Jesus as a threat to their cozy little control club, they set about to destroy him.
 And it was on the preparation day for a high Passover Sabbath that the deed was accomplished.
 About three hours before the sun would go down, Jesus said, “It is finished.”20 With that, he bowed his head and died.
 So one problem for the Pharisees was solved in time for proper Sabbath observance.
-But there remained two others – the thieves were still alive.
+But there remained two others—the thieves were still alive.

 And now comes the most bizarre requirement for keeping the Sabbath I can imagine.
 “Because the Jews did not want the bodies left on the crosses during the Sabbath, they asked Pilate to have the legs broken and the bodies taken down.”21 Somehow it had been determined by the authoritarian religious elite that it was not lawful to heal on the Sabbath.
 But it was mandatory to break people’s legs in order to keep it properly.
 Surely this is the consummate example of religious authority run amuck.

 But the story does not end there.
 It is in darkness again, early on Sunday morning that Mary of Magdala went to the tomb.
 Upon finding it empty, she ran to tell Simon and John that the stone had been removed and Jesus was no longer there.
-Running back to the tomb as light is dawning, they find that it is true, he is not there.
+Running back to the tomb as light is dawning, they find that it is true; he is not there.
 But:

 They still did not understand that Jesus had risen from the dead.
 Then the disciples went back to their homes, but Mary stood outside the tomb crying.
 As she wept, she bent over to look into the tomb and saw two angels in white, seated where Jesus’ body had been, one at the head and the other at the foot.
 They asked her, ‘Woman, why are you crying?’
 ‘They have taken my Lord away,’ she said, ‘and I don’t know where they have put him.’
 At this, she turned around and saw Jesus standing there, but she did not realize that it was Jesus.
 ‘Woman,’ he said, ‘why are you crying?
 Who is it you are looking for?’